githedgehog/docs/docs/vlab/demo.md

 ## Creating and attaching VPCs

-You can create and attach VPCs to the VMs using the `kubectl fabric vpc` command on control node or outside of cluster using the kubeconfig.
-For example, run following commands to create a 2 VPCs with a single subnet each, DHCP server enabled with optional IP address range start defined and attach them to some test servers:
+You can create and attach VPCs to the VMs using the `kubectl fabric vpc` command on the Control Node or outside of the cluster using the kubeconfig.
+For example, run the following commands to create 2 VPCs with a single subnet each, a DHCP server enabled with its optional IP address range start defined, and to attach them to some of the test servers:

 ```console
 core@control-1 ~ $ kubectl get conn | grep server